Masturbating won't cause prostate cancer or harm your sperm count, studies have shown. But it might not make you happy either.

 Masturbation Might Make You Happy, But Not For Long

 It’s difficult to find data on whether men who masturbate are happy.
 But one of the only robust studies on the subject, published in 2013, concluded that they’re not.
-Men who masturbate once per week are far more likely to report being “very unhappy” and have lower levels of relationship satisfaction.
+Men who masturbate once per week are far more likely to report being “very unhappy” and having lower levels of relationship satisfaction.
 This might be because masturbation makes men sad.
 But it’s also possible that sad men masturbate more frequently, to relieve their anxiety.

 Either way, the results introduce some caution into the discussion.
 Masturbating is not going to damage your prostate or your sperm, but it may impact your mental health.
 “In contrast to popular accounts of the health benefits of masturbation, the results herein suggest a more cautious approach to any pronouncements about its benefits,” the study authors wrote.
 “This is not to suggest that masturbation causes relational or emotional problems.
 It may be the reverse.”